PurviSaiChoure/CrisisGen/README.md

 - Access the application in your browser at `http://localhost:3000`.
 - Use the dashboard to view ongoing disasters and generate summaries.
 - Utilize the communication tools to send messages to stakeholders.
+- Explore the Insights page to analyze disaster trends and statistics.

 ## API Endpoints